-In 2016 globally, 17 million children under 5 suffered from Severe Acute Malnutrition (SAM) according to UNICEF.
+In 2017 globally, 16 million children under 5 suffered from Severe Acute Malnutrition (SAM) according to UNICEF.
 The WHO recommended method of treating SAM is VALID's Community-based Management of Acute Malnutrition (CMAM) model, which involves provision of Ready to Use Therapeutic Food (RUTF) to the patients.
 Less than 25% of SAM cases globally are currently being reached, leaving millions of children with a greatly increased risk of death.
 A significant contributing factor to the low coverage is the high cost of RUTF.
 To reduce cost and improve coverage, developing alternative lower cost recipes that are at least as efficacious in treating SAM as the existing standard milk-peanut based RUTF formulation, is essential.

-VALID Nutrition has been working to develop effective, locally sourced, non-milk based recipes for almost a decade.
-During this period, it has completed three clinical (efficacy) trials involving an innovative soy, maize and sorghum (SMS) based RUTF recipe.
-In 2014, we partnered with Ajinomoto Co.
-Inc., together with funding support from the Japanese International Cooperation Agency (JICA) and the Global Innovation Fund (GIF).
-A new generation version of the SMS based recipe was developed using innovative techniques and Ajinomoto's amino acid and food science technology, to optimise the formulation.
-A clinical efficacy trial took place in 2015/2016 in Malawi.
+VALID Nutrition has undertaken over 10 years of research to develop an effective, locally sourced, non-milk based recipe.
+During this period, it has completed three clinical (efficacy) trials involving an innovative Soya, Maize and Sorghum (SMS) based RUTF recipe.
+In research partnership with Ajinomoto Co.
+Inc., and together with funding support from the Japanese International Cooperation Agency (JICA) and the Global Innovation Fund (GIF), a new generation version of the SMS based recipe was developed using innovative techniques and Ajinomoto's amino acid and food science technology, to optimise the formulation.
+A clinical efficacy trial was successfully completed in 2016 in Malawi, and a scientific Paper on the trial and outcome was published in August 2017 by the American Journal of Clinical Nutrition.

-A scientific Paper on the trial and outcome was published in August 2017 by the American Journal of Clinical Nutrition.
-This outcome represents a major breakthrough.
-For the first time since the midnineties when RUTF was developed, we now have a lower cost product that is as efficacious as the sole standard recipe - which has dominated the market in all that time.
-This is a transformational development for the international RUTF market; and most importantly, for children affected by SAM.
-In summary, this new product:
+The outcome represents a major breakthrough.
+For the first time since RUTF was developed, we have a lower cost product that is as efficacious as the sole standard recipe.
+Containing locally sourced ingredients (96%) and with demonstrated superiority in treating anaemia, and in the replenishment of body iron stores, this is a transformational development for the international RUTF market; and most importantly, for children affected by SAM.